Anggaherma/SaucedemoAutomationTest/README.md

 # UI Automation Test (Section 3)

-This repo is for online shopping automation test
+This repo is for an online shopping automation test

 ## Overview

-saucedemo is a project for UI testing of web  online shopping using Playwright.
+SaucedemoAutomationTest is a project for UI testing of web online shopping using Playwright.
 This guide will help you set up Playwright, configure it, and run your tests effectively.

 ## Prerequisites